-As part of our daily practice, we observe and assess children's development and learning to inform future planning.
+As part of our daily practice we observe and assess children's development and learning to inform our future plans.
 We record our observations in a variety of ways.
-Everyone is encouraged to contribute, and discussions take place both informally and during a formal weekly planning meeting.
-Significant observations of children's achievements are collated in their own personal learning journey on Seesaw, which is shared with parents.
+Everyone is encouraged to contribute and discussions take place.
+Significant observations of children's achievements are collated in their own personal learning journey, which are shared with parents.